Last Updated on

 Ubiquinol vs. Ubiquinone

-Know that Ubiquinol is preferred.
-It’s more easily adsorbed by your dog’s system compared to the non-reduced form known as Ubiquinone.
+Ubiquinol is preferred because it is more easily adsorbed by your dog’s system compared to the non-reduced form known as Ubiquinone.

 The Correct Dosage

-An advantage of securing a top quality canine-formulated CoQ10 product is that it’s already dosed for four-legged friends.
+An advantage of securing a quality canine-formulated CoQ10 product is that it’s already dosed for four-legged friends.

 Other Health Benefits

 There are several other benefits besides cardio.
 Dogs may experience healthier gums and improvement against periodontal disease.

 Fido’s Free Radicals

-They can do serious damage and accelerate the aging process.
+They can do serious damage and accelerate aging.
 This coenzyme is an awesome antioxidant that’s fat-soluble.